-Considering the power measured during inference for all deployed models, we see that all our tested systems on average draw a constant amount of power while we see a more significant variation in the different samples taken for each model on the Pi 4B (note that the power consumption is much higher than on the other two systems).
-On the Arduino, the measured power consumption was between 100 to 150 mW on average while on the Pi Pico it was around 80 mW.
-In contrast to that, the Pi 4B generally consumed around 4W.
+Considering the power measured during the inference for all the models used, we see that all our tested systems consume on average a constant amount of power, while we see a more significant variation in the different samples taken for each model on the Pi 4B (note that the power consumption is much higher than on the other two systems).
+On the Arduino, the measured power consumption was between 100 and 150 mW on average, while on the Pi Pico it was around 80 mW.
+In contrast, the Pi 4B generally consumed about 4W.
 However, in addition to power, execution time is the second factor in calculating a system's energy consumption.
-Looking at the results, we see that for some cases the Pi 4B scored the best energy consumption per inference.
+Looking at the results, we see that in some cases the Pi 4B has the best energy consumption per conclusion.
 It is often followed by the Arduino and then the Pi Pico.
-This is in reverse to the power consumption and shows that having an excellent runtime can compensate for high power consumption.
+This is the opposite of power consumption and shows that faster inference can compensate for high power consumption.